dananau/GTPyhop/README.md

         import pyhop_simple_travel_example  # example of near-backward-compatibility with Pyhop import simple_htn_acting_error      # example of a problem at acting time

+  - A version of the Run-Lazy-Lookahead algorithm described in [*Automated Planning and Acting*](http://www.laas.fr/planning), and several examples of integrated planning and acting using Run-Lazy-Lookahead and GTPyhop.

   - The [additional information](additional_information.md) document mentioned earlier.
 It includes some details about states, actions, and methods, a discussion of backward-compatibility with Pyhop, and comparisons to other planners.